exurd/WiiShopliftingChannel/README.md

 This is a fork of larsenv's [WiiShopliftChannel](https://github.com/larsenv/WiiShopliftChannel).
 I aim it to be simple, easy to use and understandable.

-This program should be considered along the lines of PKGj/PKGi; the game is downloaded via the official CDN network, with a secondary file to help along.
-Using a patched IOS56, the program can use the Wii Shop Channel to install titles.
-When you select a title, the program installs the exact ticket needed to download.
+This program is similar to PKGj/PKGi; the game is downloaded via the official CDN network, with a secondary file to help.
+Using a patched IOS56, the program can permit the Wii Shop Channel to install titles.
+When you select a title, the program installs the exact ticket needed to download it.

+>[!NOTE]
+> Commits that I have made for this forked project is licensed under The Unlicense.

 # Instructions